Read my literature review on DRA published in February 2019 here.

 Physiotherapists and Physiotherapy students [click here] to be linked to Dayan Werner Pelvic Rehab's upcoming course page that includes a course on DRA.

 Abdominal separation or diastasis rectus abdominis (DRA) is the widening of the gap of the linea alba (the connective tissue) between the right and left rectus abdominis.
 DRA is a very common condition that many women don't even know they have.
-It is not often brought up in prenatal education and is often missed in many pre or postpartum exercises classes.
-Some research states that 100% of women in the late stages of pregnancy have some degree of separation1,2 (think about it - something has to give!).
-Another body of research reported that 39% of women at 6 months postpartum have a DRA, and the authors suggest that at 6 months postpartum, recovery may still be in progress2.
-Another study shows that left untreated, the gap at 8-weeks remains unchanged at 1-year postpartum3.
+It is not often brought up in prenatal education and is often missed in many pre- or postpartum exercises classes.
+Some research states that 100% of women in the late stages of pregnancy have some degree of separation (think about it - something has to give!).
+Another body of research reported that 39% of women at 6 months postpartum have a DRA, and the authors suggest that at 6 months postpartum, recovery may still be in progress.
+Another study shows that left untreated, the gap at 8-weeks remains unchanged at 1-year postpartum.

-Even if women or men know they have a DRA, advice on how to resolve the separation varies dramatically.
+Even if women or men know they have a DRA, advice on how to rehabilitate the abdominal wall varies dramatically.
 Promises of closing the gap and resolving the diastasis are often given.
 Unfortunately, these promises rarely deliver - there is often a degree of irreversible connective tissue stretch that does not completely recover.
 Abdominoplasty, or a Tummy Tuck, is a surgical procedure that closes the connective tissue component of DRA completely.
 This procedure is major surgery, and is not covered by basic health care.
-Does that mean that you cannot reduce the gap between the recti with exercise?
+Does that mean that you cannot rehabilitate the the abdominal wall with exercise?
 No, often you can with proper training.
 You can also improve the tensile strength of this connective tissue, and the tone and strength of the deep abdominals (transversus abdominis).
 This improves the support and appearance of your abdominal wall as well as provide stability for your back and pelvis.